cornel-pe/mine-crash-roulette-coinflip-v1/README.md

-# 🎰 Casino Core Logic
+# 🎰 Casino Game Core Logic

 This project showcases the core logic behind a simple casino game.
 It’s designed as a reference implementation for learning and extending core casino functionality.